 A fundamental difficulty in artificial intelligence is that nobody really knows what intelligence is, especially for artificial systems which may have senses, environments, motivations and cognitive capacities which are very different to our own.
+As we desire an extremely general definition of intelligence for arbitrary systems, our space of environments should be as large as possible.
+An obvious choice is the space of all probability measures, however this causes serious problems as we cannot even describe some of these measures in a finite way.
+4 Properties of universal agent intelligence

-If we look to definitions of human intelligence given by experts, we see that although there is no consensus, most views share the following key features:
+If we look to definitions of human intelligence given by experts, we see that although there is no consensus, most views cluster around a few common perspectives and share many key features: